We're Getting a New Pool!

 If you're thinking about stopping your direct debit, please don't cancel it through your bank.
 Doing that can automatically trigger a cancellation fee, and we'd hate for you to be caught out by that.

 Our old pool has seen laughter, lessons, personal milestones and thousands of lengths over the years.
-While we say goodbye to the pool as we know it, we're really excited for what's ahead - a fresh space that will serve future generations just as proudly.
+While we've said goodbye to the pool as we knew it, we're really excited for what's ahead - a fresh space that will serve future generations just as proudly.

 Thank you for your patience, your kindness and ongoing support.